BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ### Death and Disability

+## Appendix II: Preserving Assets for Your Heirs

-## Appendix II: Sample Letter to Heirs
+## Appendix III: Sample Letter to Heirs

 ## Appendix: Alternative Signing Devices
 ---